derek-knox/Coding-For-Designers/Breaking Barriers/Bits and Bytes.md

   </tr>
 </table>

 That *00 or 01 or 10 or 11* looks weird.
 It is.
 Thankfully, when we get to writing our own code, we don’t have to write in *1s* and *0s*.
-As a designer, I would not have became a coder otherwise.
+As a designer, I would not have learned to code otherwise.

-Now is a good point in time to reflect on why we are even looking at *bits *if we don’t have to code with them.
+Now is a good point in time to reflect on why we are even looking at *bits* if we don’t have to code with them.
 There are three ideas worth instilling:

 1. Computers, these complex machines, rely solely on extremely basic concepts
 2. There is no magic in coding, just simple ideas stacked atop each other
 3. The *one-of-two-states concept* a bit represents is constantly reused in coding

 How many states could we represent with three bits?